dannyvankooten/www.dannyvankooten.com/content/blog/2022/2022-11-29-minifying-top-websites.md

 Only safe minification techniques were used, so more aggressive techniques that could affect functionality were omitted.

-What follows is a summary of the results:
+What follows is a summary of the results (in bytes):

 <div style="overflow-x: scroll;">